Azure-Samples/video-analyzer-iot-edge-csharp/src/jwt-token-issuer/readme.md

   JwtTokenIssuer
   ```

-[!NOTE] This is auto-generate a self-signed certificate. **It is highly recommended that you do not use an auto-generated certificate**.
+[!NOTE] This will auto-generate a self-signed certificate. **It is highly recommended that you do not use an auto-generated certificate**.
 If you continue to use the auto-generated certificate you will be required to update the Video Analyzer's access policy every time you generate a new token to reflect the new certificate's Issuer, Audience, Key Type, Algorithm, Key ID, RSA Key Module, and the RSA Key Exponent.

 Generating from a one time self-signed certificate with custom parameters: